SysKitTeam/docs-point/governance-and-automation/lifecycle-management/enable-lifecycle-management.md

 # Enable Lifecycle Management Automation

+{% hint style="warning" %}
+**Lifecycle Management Automation** will be deprecared and replaced by the [Inactive Workspaces policy](../automated-workflows/inactive-workspaces-admin.md).
+After approximately two months, the feature will be fully removed from Syskit Point.
+{% endhint %}

 {% hint style="information" %}
 **Lifecycle Management Automation** is available in the Governance plan and higher tiers.
 See the [pricing page](https://www.syskit.com/products/point/pricing/) for more details.
 {% endhint %}